 - ACCOUNTING-REQUEST (ACCT-STATUS-TYPE==start) – Initiate an Accounting Start

 - ACCOUNTING-REQUEST (ACCT-STATUS-TYPE==stop) – Initiate an Account Stop

 - ACCOUNTING-RESPONSE – Respond to an accounting start or stop

 A complete set of the events that can be generated on the Wa interface can be found here.

-Your Wa Interface flow can be customized using our SmartAVP feature.
-SmartAVP allows custom AVPs to be defined and inserted into messages as needed, and provides the ability to include vendor-specific or other optional AVPs in RADIUS messages.
+Your RADIUS message flow can be customized using our SmartMessageElement feature.
+SmartMessageElement allows custom message components to be defined and inserted into messages as needed, and provides the ability to include vendor-specific or other optional components in RADIUS messages.
 Invalid configurations are supported to allow for negative testing.
-Subscriber information may be inserted in in the AVP to provide dynamic data composition.
+In addition, subscriber information may be inserted in message components to provide dynamic data composition.

-Besides the addition of custom AVPS, AVPs can also be removed by SmartAVP – the configured data is compared with the content of the AVP and, if the content matches, the AVP is deleted.
-Grouped/Container AVPs are supported, and the addition or removal of one or more AVPs by SmartAVP can be anywhere within the containing AVP.
+Besides the addition of custom message components, you can also remove components with SmartMessageElement – the configured data is compared with the content of the message and, if the content matches, the component is removed.